0DTE Options for Beginners — step-by-step staircase motif showing progressive learning path

 SESSION READ

 Initial balance is set.
-Classify the session: Trending?
-Balanced?
-Compressing?
+Classify the session: Trend Day?
+Balanced Day?
+Volatility Compression?
 This determines your strategy.

 10:30-13:00